-- Section 303(f)-Selling or transporting, or permitting the sale or transport of, viable industrial hemp plants or viable seed. - Section 303(h)-Selling raw industrial hemp to a person in this state that is not licensed as a processor-handler under the Industrial Hemp Research and Development Act or as a processor under the Medical Marihuana Facilities Licensing Act, as authorized under the act. - Section 303(j)-Selling an intermediary, in-process, or finished industrial hemp product or smokable hemp flower, unless the grower is licensed as a processor-handler under the Industrial Hemp Research and Development Act or as a processor under the Medical Marihuana Facilities Licensing Act.
-[This is the provision House Bill 5059 would amend, as described above.]
+• Section 303(f)-Selling or transporting, or permitting the sale or transport of, viable industrial hemp plants or viable seed.

-House Bill 5061 would amend the Industrial Hemp Research and Development Act to revise definitions as follows:
+- Section 303(h)-Selling raw industrial hemp to a person in this state that is not licensed as a processor-handler under the Industrial Hemp Research and Development Act or as a processor under the Medical Marihuana Facilities Licensing Act, as authorized under the act. - Section 303(j)-Selling an intermediary, in-process, or finished industrial hemp product or smokable hemp flower, unless the grower is licensed as a processor-handler under the Industrial Hemp Research and Development Act or as a processor under the Medical Marihuana Facilities Licensing Act.

-- The bill would provide that the defined term handle (which means to possess, store, or transport industrial hemp on premises owned, operate, or controlled by a registered grower or licensed processor-handler) does not include the selling of industrial hemp. - The bill would delete the term market and remove it from provisions where it is used, including from the definition of processor-handler, which would be changed from a
+House Bill 5061 would amend the Industrial Hemp Research and Development Act to revise definitions of defined terms as follows:

-- person licensed "to process, handle, broker, or market industrial hemp" to one licensed "to process, handle, or broker industrial hemp." - The bill would amend the definition of broker, which now means "to engage or participate in the marketing of industrial hemp by acting as an intermediary or negotiator between prospective buyers and sellers," to instead mean "to engage or participate in the promotion of industrial hemp..." - The bill would amend the definition of process, which now means "to convert raw industrial hemp into a marketable form," to instead mean "to convert raw industrial hemp into an intermediary, in-process, or finished commodity or product."
+- Provide that the term handle (which means to possess, store, or transport industrial hemp on premises owned, operate, or controlled by a registered grower or licensed processor-handler) does not include the selling of industrial hemp. - Delete the term market and remove it from provisions where it is used, including from the definition of processor-handler, which would be changed from a person licensed "to process, handle, broker, or market industrial hemp" to one licensed "to process, handle, or broker industrial hemp." - Amend the definition of broker, which now means "to engage or participate in the marketing of industrial hemp by acting as an intermediary or negotiator between prospective buyers and sellers," to instead mean "to engage or participate in the promotion of industrial hemp..." - Amend the definition of process, which now means "to convert raw industrial hemp into a marketable form," to instead mean "to convert raw industrial hemp into an intermediary, in-process, or finished commodity or product."